visualizersdotnl/tpb-06-final/README.md

 # TPB-06: Excessination

-Source code release.
+Source code (and asset) release.

 This was based on Inque's core code and supplemented by tons of new stuff for full-size demoscene stuff.

-Also full of FIXMEs, the code base was also in the middle of an overhaul at this point.
+Full of FIXMEs, the code base was in the middle of an overhaul at this point.